fmazzant/TinyCsv/README.md

 # TinyCsv

-TinyCsv is a .NET library to load and write CSV data in an easy way.
+TinyCsv is a .NET library to read and write CSV data in an easy way.

 Define the model if you want to use, like this: